Relintai/terraman/README.md

 ## Usage

-First create a scene, and add a VoxelWorldBlocky node into it.
-Create a VoxelmanLibrary, and assign it to the Library property.
+First create a scene, and add a TerraWorldBlocky node into it.
+Create a TerramanLibrary, and assign it to the Library property.
-Also, add a VoxelSurface into your library.
+Also, add a TerraSurface into your library.

-(VoxelWorldBlocky is the only one that works properly for now, this will soon be fixed!)
+(TerraWorldBlocky is the only one that works properly for now, this will soon be fixed!)

 Tick the editable property, deselect, then select the world again, and click the insert button at the top toolbar, or press B to insert a voxel at the inspector's camera's location.

 Select the add button, and now you can just add voxels with the mouse, by clicking on the newly added voxel.

-## VoxelmanLibrary
+## TerramanLibrary

-This class stores the materials, and the VoxelSurfaces.
+This class stores the materials, and the TerraSurfaces.

 Note: If you want lods, assign equal (or more) materials than your maximum lod level.
 If you only want one material just assign it multiple times.
 If you don't then your meshes won't have materials (They will be white).

-### VoxelmanLibrarySimple
+### TerramanLibrarySimple

 The simplest library, just assign a material with a texture, and using the atlas_rows and atlas_culomns properties to tell the system how the UVs should be divided.

-### VoxelmanLibraryMerger
+### TerramanLibraryMerger

 You will only have this if your godot also contains https://github.com/Relintai/texture_packer